-Large Taxpayer Unit (LTU)-VAT by a letter dated 16 May 2012 claimed SIM tax of BDT 15,804,391,570 for all replacement SIMs issued during the period from July 2007 to December 2011 alleging that Grameenphone evaded SIM tax by selling new connections in the name of replacement SIMs.
+Large Taxpayers Unit (LTU)-VAT by a letter dated 16 May 2012 claimed SIM tax of BDT 15,804,391,570, including interests of BDT 5,454,810,667 for all replacement SIMs issued during the period from July 2007 to December 2011 alleging that Grameenphone evaded SIM tax by selling new connections in the name of replacement SIMs.
 GP challenged the demand by a writ petition and the High Court initially passed a stay order on the operation of the demand.
 The High Court later on 6 June 2013 disposed of the writ petition filed by Grameenphone and asked LTU VAT Commissioner to decide on this matter within 120 days and make no demand in the mean time.
 Consequently a SIM Replacement Review Committee was constituted by the Commissioner.
-The LTU representatives of the Committee in January 2014 finalized their observations and asked mobile operators including Grameenphone to give their feedback.
-LTU in their observations have not changed their earlier position much as far as 'fact finding' is concerned.
+The LTU representatives of the Committee in January 2014 finalised their observations without changing their earlier position much as far as 'fact finding' is concerned.

 The mobile operators expressed their dissatisfaction over the findings and the way LTU appointed members of the committee disregarded the spirit of the 'Terms of Reference' and agreed methodology as endorsed by BTRC in carrying out the review.
 Such deviation is evident from significant deviation between interim report and final observations.
-Grameenphone received a letter from LTU-VAT asking Grameenphone to attend a hearing on 25 January 2015.
+A hearing notice was also served on Grameenphone for appearance before LTU-VAT on 25 January 2015.
 By way of a Writ Petition, Grameenphone challenged the premises on which the 'hearing notice' was served and obtained a stay order on 19 January 2015 on the operation of that notice for an interim period of three months pending hearing of the Writ Petition.
+As against such order of stay, the Government moved to the Appellate Division, which was disposed of by order dated 2 March 2015 staying operation of the interim order and directing for the Rule to be heard and disposed of by a particular Bench of the High Court Division, where it is presently listed and pending for a hearing.